 Similar structured features during the summer could include day camps, where children spend 6-8 hours daily, five days a week.
 These camps provide adequate physical activity and nutrition, which can help children maintain a healthy body mass index.

 A research team led by Michael Beets of the University of South Carolina conducted a randomized clinical trial to determine how attending an urban day camp affected the body mass index of children from poor and low-income families.
-Children in the study group received free stays at the urban camp for eight to ten weeks.
+Children in the study group received free stays at an urban camp for eight to ten weeks.
 Classes began at 7:00 a.m. and ended at 5:00 p.m., with three to four hours of physical activity per day and the remaining time devoted to excursions and intellectual pursuits.
 The children's diet consisted of breakfast, lunch, and an afternoon snack.

 A total of 260 children were randomly assigned to receive a free day camp voucher, while 248 children spent their summer as usual.
 The researchers found no significant demographic differences between the groups.
 Data analysis showed that children in the control group increased their standardized BMI z-scores by an average of 0.046 during the summer.
 Children who spent their summer in city camps decreased their BMI z-scores by 0.094.
 On average, an increase in the number of camp visits by one day per week led to a decrease in children's BMI z-scores by 0.018–0.034.